 \subsection{AMOC model}

-The conceptual AMOC model used here was first introduced by~\cite{Cimatoribus2014} and~\cite{Castellana2019} later extended it by introducing a noisy hosing flux, which is the configuration used here.
-The Atlantic Ocean is modelled by five boxes (Fig.~\ref{fig:coupled_model}): the northern Atlantic (denoted $n$), southern Atlantic (denoted $s$), tropical Atlantic (denoted $t$), southern tropical Atlantic (denoted $ts$) and deep Atlantic (denoted $d$).
-The box $ts$ is located south of $30^\circ $S, between the pycnocline and the ocean surface.
-This separation between $t$ and $ts$ highlights the meridional density gradient and allows better separation of the salt transport mechanisms across the pycnocline.
-This model only accounts for the salinity of each box and the pycnocline depth $D$, so the state vector reads $\mathbf{x}= (S_t,\ S_{ts},\ S_n,\ S_s,\ S_d,\ D)$.
-The volume transports between each box are represented by the arrows in Fig.~\ref{fig:coupled_model}.
-Among those, the three most important fluxes are $q_N$, $q_S$ and $q_U$. $q_N$ is the downwelling in the Northern Atlantic, equal in this model to the AMOC strength.
-When $q_N=0$, the AMOC is said to be in its off-state. $q_S$ denotes salt transport between the southern and tropical Atlantic and is the difference between the wind-driven Ekman flow ($q_{Ek}$) and the eddy-induced volume transport ($q_e$).
+The conceptual AMOC model used here was first introduced by~\cite{Cimatoribus2014}.
+It consists of five boxes (Fig.~\ref{fig:coupled_model}): the northern Atlantic (denoted as $n$), the pycnocline (divided into two boxes, denoted as $t$ and $ts$), the deep ocean (denoted as $d$) and the Southern Ocean (denoted as $s$), which is not part of the Atlantic basin itself.
+The box $ts$ lies to the south of $30^\circ$~S, between the pycnocline and the surface.
+It is separated from the rest of the pycnocline box to highlight the meridional density gradient across the Atlantic basin, which is the driver of the AMOC~\cite{Cimatoribus2014}.
+Moreover, the division between boxes $t$ and $ts$ allows for a better description of the transport mechanisms across the pycnocline~\cite{Cimatoribus2014}.
+Water density depends on temperature and salinity, but in this model, the temperature is fixed in all boxes.
+Indeed, temperature anomalies decay faster than salinity anomalies in the ocean so, in simple models, salinity is often considered more important than temperature to the long-term AMOC dynamics~\cite{Cimatoribus2014}.
+The only model variables are thus the salinity of each box and the pycnocline depth $D$, so the state vector reads $\mathbf{x}= (S_t,\ S_{ts},\ S_n,\ S_s,\ S_d,\ D)$.
+The volume transports between each box are represented by the red and blue arrows in Fig.~\ref{fig:coupled_model}.
+Among those, the three most important transports are $\Psi$, $q_S$ and $q_U$.
+The downwelling in the Northern Atlantic is represented by $\Psi$, which also corresponds to the AMOC strength.
+The term $q_S$ denotes volume transport between the southern and tropical Atlantic and is the difference between the wind-driven Ekman flow ($q_{Ek}$) and the eddy-induced volume transport ($q_e$).
 Finally, $q_U$ stands for the Ekman upwelling through the pycnocline.
-The wind-driven subtropical gyres are also represented, parametrized by two constants $r_s$ and $r_n$.
+The wind-driven subtropical gyre volume transports are simply parametrized by two constants $r_s$ and $r_n$.